MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

 Required input data files
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-IsoDesign uses a specific file format, introduced in `influx_si <https://influx-si.readthedocs.io/en/latest/>`_, to describe metabolic network models: the :file:`Multiple TSV File` (MTF) format.
+IsoDesign uses a specific file format for isotopic models of metabolic networks, introduced in `influx_si <https://influx-si.readthedocs.io/en/latest/>`_, the :file:`Multiple TSV File` (MTF) format.
-MTF files are tab-separated files (TSV), each with a specific role in model characterization.
-Each file is identified by a distinct suffix
+MTF files are tab-separated files (TSV), each with a specific content (list of reactions, isotopic measurements, etc).
+Each file is identified by a specific suffix
 indicating the type of information it contains.
 For more details on these files, please refer to the `influx_si software documentation
 <https://influx-si.readthedocs.io/en/latest/manual.html#>`_.

-IsoDesign uses a network file (with the :file:`.netw` extension) as input.
-After submitting the input file, all associated MTF format files sharing
+IsoDesign uses as main file a network file (with the :file:`.netw` extension) as input.
+After selecting the input file, all associated MTF files sharing
-the same model name are automatically loaded.
-A new section, "Network Analysis", then appears, presenting multiple tabs for exploration.
+the same prefix are automatically detected and loaded.
+A new section, "Network Analysis", then appears, presenting multiple tabs to explore the model.

 Network analysis section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Each tab provides specific information related to the model and its contents:
+Each tab provides specific information related to the isotopic model:

-:Label input: displays the substrates to be used for labeling simulations.
+:Label input: list the metabolite(s) defined as substrate(s) (i.e., the label input(s) of the network).
-:Isotopic measurements: displays the contents of the file with :file:`.miso` extension, which includes isotopic measurements that can be analyzed using mass spectrometry and/or NMR, along with the associated standard deviations (SDs).
+:Isotopic measurements: isotopic measurements that can be accessed by mass spectrometry and/or NMR, along with the associated standard deviations (SDs) (contained in the :file:`.miso` file).
-:Inputs/Outputs: describes all input, intermediate and output metabolites.
+:Inputs/Outputs: list all input, intermediate and output metabolites.
-:Fluxes: shows the initial metabolic flux values extracted from the file with :file:`.tvar` extension.
+:Fluxes: initial metabolic flux values extracted from the :file:`.tvar` file.
-:Network: presents a table listing the biochemical reactions, their names, and the metabolic pathways they belong to (if specified in the :file:`.netw` file).
+:Network: list all reactions present in the network, with the metabolic pathways they belong to (if specified in the :file:`.netw` file).

-After the model is successfully loaded, proceed to the next page to define the isotopic composition of the substrates.
+After a model is successfully loaded, go to the next page to define the isotopic forms of the substrate(s) to be consider for experimental design.

 .. _labels_input:
 Labels input
 ------------------------

-Configure isotopic composition
+Define isotopic forms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section allows you to configure the labeling parameters, including the proportion values, intervals, and, if desired, isotopic form prices for the substrates.
+This section allows you to configure the labeling parameters, including the proportions, and, if desired, the price of all isotopic forms of the substrate(s) to consider when designing the experiment.

 .. image:: _static/substrate_configuration.JPG

 The left-hand side lets you add forms for each substrate.
 Added forms are displayed in the "Configured labels input" section on the right.

-By default, the unlabeled form of the substrate is represented.
+By default, only the unlabeled form of each substrate is defined.
 The **Lower bound** and **Upper bound** fields are set to 100, and the **Number of intervals**
 fiels is set to 10.
-In addition, an unlabeled form is automatically added for each substrate.

-.. note:: If the lower and upper bounds are equal, the step size is ignored, and the proportion is fixed at a single value
+.. note:: If the lower and upper bounds are equal, the step size is ignored, and the proportion is fixed at the given value
-   (e.g. if both fields are set to 100, the form will be fixed at 100% and will not be divided into intervals).
+   (e.g. if both fields are set to 100, the form will be fixed at 100%).

-.. note:: It is recommended to keep this unlabeled form in its default configuration, as it compensates for the remaining proportions.
+.. note:: We recommended to keep the unlabeled form in its default configuration, as it compensates for the remaining proportions.
 This
-   ensures that, when combining different forms, the total of all added forms is equal to 100%.
+   ensures that, when combining different isotopic forms, the total of all added forms is always equal to 100%.

-You can define the desired labeling positions by entering a combination of 0 (unlabeled) and 1 (labeled).
+You can define additional isotopic forms by entering a combination of 0 (unlabeled) and 1 (labeled).
 Additionally, you can set the lower and upper bounds
-(ranging from 0 to 100) and specify the desired number of intervals.
+(ranging from 0 to 100 by default) and specify the desired number of intervals.
 Once the number of intervals is entered, the corresponding step size will be automatically
 calculated and displayed as a reference.
-You can also assign a price to each form, which will later be factored into the scoring criteria.
+You can also assign a price to each form, which can later be considered in the scoring step.
-To add a substrate, click the "Add" button.
-You can submit for combinations generation by clicking the "Submit" button.
+To add an isotopic form, click on the "Add" button.
+You can submit the forms provided to generate all combinations of label input by clicking the "Submit" button.

-.. warning:: Each substrate must have at least one form added.
+.. warning:: Each substrate must have at least one isotopic form defined.
 If only one form is required, its proportion must be set to 100%.

-Visualize the generated combinations
+Generate all combinations of isotopic forms used as label input
 ~~~~~~~~~~~~~~~~~~
-The total number of generated combinations is displayed.
+The total number of label inputs to be tested is displayed.
 Each combinations can be viewed in a table by clicking the "Show combinations" button.
 The table contains the following columns:

    * **ID** : combination ID,